gmsfree/TG_Messenger/README.md

 [Telegram](https://telegram.org) is a messaging app with a focus on speed and security.
 It’s superfast, simple and free.

-This is an unofficial, GMS-Free fork of [Telegram App for Android](https://play.google.com/store/apps/details?id=org.telegram.messenger).
+This is an unofficial GMS-Free fork of the [Telegram App for Android](https://play.google.com/store/apps/details?id=org.telegram.messenger).

 ### Changes